Granicus/infoblox/README.md

 # Usage

 ## Connecting
-An instance of the `Infoblox::Connection` class is necessary:
+Before operating against Infoblox, an instance of the `Infoblox::Connection` class is necessary:

     connection = Infoblox::Connection.new(username: '', password: '', host: '')

+You can specify SSL options by using the `ssl_opts` option.
+The options are passed to the HTTP adapter, which is `net/http` by default.

+    connection = Infoblox::Connection.new(username: '', password: '', host: '', ssl_opts: {verify: false})

+You can supply a logger to get debugging information:

+    connection = Infoblox::Connection.new(username: '', password: '', host: '', logger: Logger.new(STDOUT))

 ## Reading
 Each resource class implements `.all`, `.find`, and `#get`.